swiftmade/omnipay-everypay/README.md

 To authorize a payment, simply substitue `purchase` and `completePurchase` methods with `authorize` and `completeAuthorize`.
 Then call `capture` to capture the funds.

-EveryPay will redirect the user to the `returnUrl` once the payment is finalized.
-You need to validate whether the payment went through.

 ```php
 // Here, pass the payment array that we previously stored when creating the payment
 $gateway->authorize([